Hithaishi-H/Hithaishi/_pages/Field-Experiance.md

 ## Field work

+### Surveying work

+I have been involved in many survey projects and is competent in using the survey instruments(e.g. Level , Theodolite,Total Station )

-- Data collection using ADCP and drone imagery at Sapelo Island Estuarine Reserve, GA
+Data collection using ADCP and drone imagery at Sapelo Island Estuarine Reserve, GA